tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 "What on earth" a voice shouted...

 People began to run and topple over each other.
-Trees boomed as they hit the ground.I looked around for CJ or any of my family members but they were gone.
+Trees boomed as they hit the ground.
+I looked around for CJ or any of my family members but they were gone.
 I started to run as fast as I could.
 A few trees almost fell on me and I think they hit a few others.

 (*If you notice a few high profile deaths in a few days due to mysterious circumstances... you now know what happened.*)

 I made it to the road.
-The car was gone.
+The driver was gone.
 Expensive cars speeding and nearly crashing away from the scene.

 ***

 A car pulled up beside me.
+"Get in!"

-"Get in!" it was my cousin.
+It was my cousin.

 "What the f- just happened" I said as I jumped in.